LiutkusAdomas/server-list/README.md

 # Adomas Server List for the homework assignment

 The App contains a Login, Logout and Server List pages.
+It's using these technologies for the most part:
+* React
+* React Router
+* Redux Toolkit
+* RTK query
+* Tailwind
+* Vite
+* Vitest
+* Cypress

-It's using React, React Router, Redux Toolkit, RTK query, Tailwind, Vite, Vitest and Cypress for the mayor part of the tech stack.
-We can happily discuss the choices later on ;).
+Development is heavily opnionated so we can happily discuss the choices later on ;).

 ## Available Scripts